Sustainability activities in childcare—8 ideas to get you started

 6. Create a nature scrapbook or journal

 Collect mementos from children’s nature-related activities—take photos, gather leaves or petals off the ground and keep children’s drawings and scribbles.
-You can give them prompts on what to draw or write—list observations, draw flowers or trees they’ve seen, record the weather, etc. You can even take them out to parks, nature reserves, rivers, the woods or even your backyard garden for more inspiration and connection to the natural world.
+You can give them prompts on what to draw or write—list observations, draw flowers or trees they’ve seen, record the weather, etc. You can even take them out to parks, nature reserves, rivers, the woods or even your backyard garden for more inspiration and connection to the natural environment.

 Sources: Nature’s Path, Terra Movement